chrystelaur/future-flood-forecasting-web-portal-importer/README.md

 * Microsoft Azure service bus
 * Microsoft Azure storage account
 * Microsoft Azure storage queue named **fewspiqueue**
+* Microsoft Azure service bus queue named **fews-eventcode-queue**
 * Microsoft Azure service bus queue named **fews-forecast-location-queue**
+* Microsoft Azure service bus queue named **fews-display-group-queue**
+* Microsoft Azure service bus queue named **fews-non-display-group-queue**
+* Microsoft Azure service bus queue named **fews-ignored-workflows-queue**
+* Microsoft Azure service bus topic named **fews-eventcode-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-forecast-location-topic** and associated topic subscription
-* Microsoft Azure service bus queue named **fews-location-lookup-queue**
-* Microsoft Azure service bus topic named **fews-location-lookup-topic** and associated topic subscription
+* Microsoft Azure service bus topic named **fews-display-group-topic** and associated topic subscription
-* Microsoft Azure service bus queue named **fews-eventcode-queue**
+* Microsoft Azure service bus topic named **fews-non-display-group-topic** and associated topic subscription
-* Microsoft Azure service bus topic named **fews-eventcode-topic** and associated topic subscription
+* Microsoft Azure service bus topic named **fews-ignored-workflows-topic** and associated topic subscription
 * **JavaScript** Microsoft Azure function app with an **application service plan**
 * Microsoft Azure SQL database configured using the [Future Flood Forecasting Web Portal Staging](https://github.com/DEFRA/future-flood-forecasting-web-portal-staging) project.
   * The function app must have connectivity to the Azure SQL database either through the use of a Microsoft Azure virtual network or appropriate firewall rules.
 * The function app must have connectivity to the following locations (identified by environment variables below):
-  * The URL for the core forecasting engine REST API
+  * The URL for the core forecasting engine REST API.
-  * The URL for retrieving forecast location data
+  * The URL for retrieving fluvial forecast location data.
-  * The URL for retrieving location lookup data associated with display groups
+  * The URL for retrieving the set of fluvial locations associated with each core forecasting engine display group.
+  * The URL for retrieving the set of core forecasting engine filters associated with each workflow.
+  * The URL for retrieving the set of ignored workflows.

+### Redundant Legacy Prerequisites

+The function app prerequisites below are no longer required.
+It is recommended that they should be removed from any existing installation accordingly.

+* Microsoft Azure service bus queue named **fews-location-lookup-queue**
+* Microsoft Azure service bus topic named **fews-location-lookup-topic** and associated topic subscription

 ### Testing